 - Make your own marinades - Marinades are a great option for cooking with yogurt.
 The thickness helps soak up lots of delicious flavours, whilst natural bacteria within the yogurt helps to tenderise the meat.

 - Fill out your soups - Yogurt can add extra thickness and flavour to your lunch-break soup.
-A spoonful or two of skyr mixed into vegetable soups will create a sweeter, creamier taste.
+A spoonful or two of Arla Skyr mixed into vegetable soups will create a sweeter, creamier taste.

 - Combine with your curries - Yogurt works well with curries, as the natural flavours help reduce the heat from fiery chilli and spices.
 Spoon natural yogurt in slowly to prevent the mixture from separating.